EndeavourOS-Community-Editions/sway/README.md

   Also please install "wlogout" available in the AUR

 To-Do

 Maninly I want to work on the bar - everything else is working fine (I think)

+Keybindings

+Everything is the same as the i3, there is not yet a reference file (working on it)

+One thing that changed : To launch wofi is is super+D , I recommend you look through the config for sway has some extra features which I added